Mastodon

 Opinion

 I had no idea that this book would take me to the point of obsession.
 Right at the start I have to make it clear that I love every line, every paragraph, every page of a chapter.
-I will probably also pick up the English edition very soon in order to be able to experience the depth of the book again in the original.
+I have picked up the English edition to be able to experience the depth of the book again in the original.
 Unfortunately, this will not lessen my longing for the second volume.

 After Dracula, this book will probably finally knock Interview with a Vampire into third place on my list of favorite vampire books.
-A Tale of Blood and Darkness packs a punch.
+Empire of the Vampire packs a punch.
 It’s round, it’s exciting, it has depth, emotions, and characters that completely absorb you.
 The world building is enchanting.
 But first things first.

 The Plot